What is this site? Who is David Gonos? How is he reading my thoughts? … BOOGER! … Dang, how did he know I was going to think, “Booger”?

 I’ve written for several sites, starting with FFInformer.com in 2000, then FantasyRef.com in 2001-03, which is a site I built on my own.
 I sold that site when I signed on with CBSSportsLine.com, where I ended up writing in all five Fantasy sports for well over five years.

-During my time at CBS, which is now CBSSports.com, I worked next to some incredibly talented Fantasy writers, including: Tristan Cockcroft (ESPN), Daniel Dobish (RotoExperts), Jamey Eisenberg (CBS), Scott Engel (ESPN, RotoExperts), Sergio Gonzalez (CBS), Eric Mack (SI.com) and Dave Richard (CBS).
+During my time at CBS, which is now CBSSports.com, I worked next to some incredibly talented Fantasy writers, including: Michael Fabiano (NFL.com), Tristan Cockcroft (ESPN), Daniel Dobish (RotoExperts), Jamey Eisenberg (CBS), Scott Engel (ESPN, RotoExperts), Sergio Gonzalez (CBS), Eric Mack (SI.com) and Dave Richard (CBS).

 We also used to get blogs and football picks from several other athletes/celebrities, including Adam Sandler, whose picks were really sent in by Jack Giarraputo.
 Yeah, that’s right.
 David Gonos has Jack Giarraputo’s email address.
 The producer of “Bucky Larson: Born to Be a Star” — is one of my contacts.
 I’m practically a Hollywood (Fla.) mogul.

-The current site you are looking at was created in the spring of 2012, and I began to post columns for SportsIllustrated.com, alongside another former co-worker in Emack.
+The current site you are looking at was created in the spring of 2012, when I also began to post columns for SportsIllustrated.com, alongside another former co-worker in Emack.
 I refer to him a lot in many of these blogs because we were Senior Fantasy Writers together at CBS where we led the Fantasy Baseball content.
-We’ve since become friends and we’re a deadly defensive duo on our Maguire’s softball team, along with Eisenberg.
-Softball is the task we must accomplish before beer and wings.
+We’ve since become friends and we were a deadly defensive duo on our Maguire’s softball team, along with Eisenberg.
+Softball was the task we must accomplish before beer and wings.

 - FSWA Founding Board Member from 2003-12